 Startups and Entrepreneurs Print PDF

-PIB Law’s Startup Group is sensitive to the unique issues facing startup companies and entrepreneurs in the United States.
+PIB Law’s Startup and Entrepreneurs Group is sensitive to the unique issues facing startup companies and entrepreneurs in the United States.
 Part of the reason is because we are a startup law firm ourselves with strong entrepreneurial roots.

-We think of a startup as a business with a great idea, a small beginning, huge potential, and very unique legal issues.
+We think of a startup as a business with a great idea, a small beginning, huge potential and very unique legal issues.
 Startups must address their most important legal issues at a time when funds are tight.
 Startups need experienced startup lawyers.
 That’s where we can help.

 We will help you examine and evaluate your business model, structure your company for growth, protect your intellectual property, implement incentives for your employees and raise capital.
 And we will do it efficiently, helping you to predict and control your costs.